Why Do We Stay up Late Even When We Know Better?

-The Short AnswerWe often stay up late despite knowing the negative consequences due to psychological phenomena like 'revenge bedtime procrastination,' where individuals reclaim personal time lost during the day.
-This behavior is also driven by a struggle with self-regulation, where immediate gratification from activities like watching TV or browsing the internet outweighs the future benefits of adequate sleep, often exacerbated by modern lifestyles and disrupted circadian rhythms.
+The Short AnswerWe often stay up late despite knowing the negative consequences due to psychological factors like 'revenge bedtime procrastination' – reclaiming personal time lost during the day.
+This self-sabotaging behavior is further driven by the brain's preference for immediate gratification over future sleep benefits, a struggle with self-regulation, and modern lifestyles that disrupt our natural circadian rhythms.

 Why It Matters